-The tone of the paintings are completely different though.
+The tone of the paintings is completely different though.
 Vermeer’s work depicts a girl completely absorbed in her work, fully focusing on the task at hand.

 The Lacemaker by Caspar Netscher has a completely different undertone as it features both mussel shells and shoes which are not of the depicted girl.
 This clearly indicates that there’s a sexual connotation to the scene.

 10. The Lacemaker is on display at the Louvre in Paris